kishwarshafin/pepper/README.md

 ### Case studies

 The variant calling pipeline can be run on [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or [Singularity](https://sylabs.io/guides/3.7/user-guide/quick_start.html#quick-installation-steps).
-The case studies are designed on `chr20` of `HG002` sample.
+The case studies are designed on `chr20` of `HG002` sample for ONT and `HG003` for PacBio-HiFi.

 #### Oxford Nanopore Variant calling
 The case-studies include input data and benchmarking of the run: